atsushieno/aap-core/README.md

 `name` should be unique enough so that this standalone string can identify itself.
 An `xs:NMTOKENS` in XML Schema datatypes is expected (not `xs:NMTOKEN` because we accept `#x20`).

-`plugin-id` is used by AAP hosts to regard to identify the plugin and expect compatibility e.g. state data and versions, across various environments.
+`plugin-id` is used by AAP hosts to identify the plugin and expect compatibility e.g. state data and versions, across various environments.
 This value is used for calculating JUCE `uid` value.
 Ideally an UUID string, but it's up to the plugin backend.
-For example, LV2 does identifies each plugin via URI.
+For example, LV2 identifies each plugin via URI.
 Therefore we use `lv2:{URI}` when importing from their metadata.

 `version` can be displayed by hosts.
-Desirably it contains build versions or "debug" when developing and/or debugging the plugin, otherwise hosts cannot generate an useful identifier to distinfuish from the hosts.
+Desirably it contains build versions or "debug" when developing and/or debugging the plugin, otherwise hosts cannot generate an useful identifier to distinguish from the hosts.

 For `category`, we have undefined format.
 VST has some strings like `Effect`, `Synth`, `Synth|Instrument`, or `Fx|Delay` when it is detailed.
 When it contains `Instrument` then it is regarded by the JUCE bridge so far.

 `library` is to specify the native shared library name.
 It is mandatory; if it is skipped, then it points to "androidaudioplugin" which is our internal library which you have no control.

 `entrypoint` is to sprcify custom entrypoint function.
 It is optional; if you simply declared `GetAndroidAudioPluginFactory()` function in the native library, then it is used.
 Otherwise the function specified by this attribute is used.
 It is useful if your library has more than one plugin factory entrypoints (like our `libandroidaudioplugin.so` does).

 ## AAP-LV2 backend